wisemanstan123/processing-console-assignment-2-formatting-text-output/README.md

-# Processing Assignment 2: Formatting console output
+# Formatting console output

 ## Step 1
 1. Create a String variable called `team1name`.
-See https://processing.org/reference/String.html for reference of how to declare and use strings.
+See https://processing.org/reference/String.html for reference of how to declare and use strings in Processing.
 2. Put the name of a team into the variable, e.g. `team1name = "Edmonton Oilers"`.
 3. Print the following statement to console: "The first team is called (replace with the content of the `team1name` variable)".
 4. Repeat the above for 2 more teams.
 Use `team2name` and `team3name`.